MuffinHop/Ziz/README.md

 License
 -------

-CToy is licensed under the zlib/libpng License.
+Ziz is licensed under the zlib/libpng License.

 Building CToy from sources (CMake)
 ----------------------------------